hanabi/hanabi.github.io/Reference.md

   * Alice erases her *Elimination Notes* from slots 2, 3, and 4.
   * The only card left with an *Elimination Note* is slot 5.
   * Alice can now blind-play the red 4 when it gets to her turn as an *Elimination Blind-Play*.
 * Note that players should not always make *Elimination Notes* when they discard a playable card.
 In some cases, games can be extremely busy, leaving no reasonable way to get the playable card.
-Players must just their best judgement and account for this.
+Players must just their best judgment and account for this.

 ### The Elimination Play Clue